-If you’d like to receive personal results from your assistant (this includes Google Photos, Email, including flight reservations and bills, Google Calendar, Contacts, Reminders, Memory aids, Shopping lists, Purchases, Recipe recommendations and last but definitely not least media recommendations like music and video recommendations), you need to enable personal results.
+If you’d like to receive personal results from your assistant (this includes Google Photos, Email, including flight reservations and bills, Google Calendar, Contacts, Reminders, Memory aids, Shopping lists, Purchases, Recipe recommendations and last but definitely not least media recommendations like for music and video), you need to enable personal results.

 Now that everybody, even guests, can access and influence your personal results with their voice, you need to enable voice match.

 Last but not least you can invite your family to your household (through “Add…”/”household member”) so that every household member:

 - sees all smart home devices in their apps,

 - can create their own individual routines which can combine many actions into one personalized voice command,